-If you plan to use samples in your musical compositions, you may need to get permission to avoid legal trouble.
+If you plan to use samples of other artists' work in your musical compositions, you may need to get permission in order to avoid legal trouble.
 Unfortunately, getting permission is not always easy.
 Here are some ways an independent artist can obtain sample clearance.

 The first step in obtaining permission is to locate the copyright owner(s) of both the song and the master recording.
 Start with the publisher, as that is usually the easiest one to find.

 The best way to locate a publisher is through performing rights organizations, such as Broadcast Music Incorporated (BMI) or the American Society of Composers, Authors, and Publishers (ASCAP).
 These groups collect money for radio, TV, and other public performances of songs.
 In Canada, the performing rights organization is the Society of Composers, Authors, and Music Publishers of Canada (SOCAN).

 Once you discover the publisher of the source music, contact it and ask if it will grant clearance for the source music.
 Many publishers, unfortunately, have a policy not to grant permission for sampling.

 Locating master owners may prove troublesome.
 Record companies often fold or sell their copyrights to other companies.
 In addition, sometimes rights in masters revert to the original artists after a number of years.
 In that case, you may have to use the assistance of a clearance expert or sampling consultant.

 Here are some ways to find the owner of the master recording: